 There are some HERBS which really are known to cause DEATH,

 when even just used.
 They negatively interact with the life of most MAMMALS (people especially, but also potentially other animals, like horses, dogs, and cats).
-The herbs on the following list are considered the "MOST DANGEROUS herbs."Arnica
+The following information was gleened from a variety of sources, including: pubmed, nih, who (world health organization), FDA, scribd, webmd, herbal PDR, abstract searches, and a variety of sources over the years.
+These herbs are considered the "MOST DANGEROUS herbs."Arnica

 ~ is considered poisonous and has caused death.
 When taken by mouth it can also cause irritation of the mouth and throat, stomach pain, vomiting, diarrhea, skin rashes, shortness of breath, a fast heartbeat, an increase in blood pressure, heart damage, organ failure, increased bleeding, coma, and death.
 However, Arnica is still often listed as an ingredient in homeopathic products.
 Special Precautions & Warnings during Pregnancy and breast-feeding: Don't take arnica by mouth or apply to the skin if you are pregnant or breast-feeding.
 It is considered UNSAFE by most scientific researchers.
 Autumn Crocus